MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v1.1.11/Remove-AzureRmKeyVaultAccessPolicy.md

 ### -ServicePrincipalName
 Specifies the service principal name of the application whose permissions you want to remove.
-Specify the application ID, also known as client ID, registered for the application in azure_2 Active Directory.
+Specify the application ID, also known as client ID, registered for the application in Azure Active Directory.

 ```yaml
 Type: String